-November is Make a Will Month in Ontario, a month dedicated to raising awareness of the importance of having a will in place.
+November is Make a Will Month, a month dedicated to raising awareness of the importance of having a will in place.
 While our mission to help Canadians make a will is year-round, Make a Will Month is a great extra push to quit putting off making a will until “later”.
 We all know that “later” isn’t always guaranteed.
-To help push more people across the finish line, we’re offering $25 off any Willful plan using code MAKEAWILL2019 to make it more affordable for everyone.
-This code is valid between November 17 - November 25th.
-In honour of Make a Will Month, we’re covering some of the questions we get asked most frequently.

 What Happens If I Die Without A Will?

-If you die without a will, you’re considered to have died intestate.
-There is a common misconception that this means that your estate is handed over to the government - this is not what happens.
-The government instead uses provincial laws to decide how to distribute your estate to surviving relatives and appoints an executor.
-If you have minor children, it will also choose a guardian.
-The problem with the government making these choices for you is that their decisions may be very different from what you would have wanted.
+If you die without a will, you’re considered to have died ‘intestate’.
+There is a common misconception that this means that your estate is handed over to the government - this is not true at all.
+Instead, this means the government uses provincial laws to decide how to distribute your estate to surviving relatives and appoints an executor.
+If you have minor children, it will also choose a guardian for them.
+The main concern with the government making these choices for you is that their decisions may be very different from what you would have wanted.
 It also entails long court-delays, expenses and added stress for your loved ones who are already going through an emotional time.

 Are Online Wills Legal?